ndemou/Out-PingStats/README.md

 This program is good if:

+ * You want to glance at the screen and have a clear idea of what happens (instead of having to interpret streams of numbers from ping)
- * `ping` is not enough because you want to evaluate the quality of a network connection for more than a few dozen seconds.
+ * You want to evaluate the quality of a connection for more than a few dozen seconds.
- * You are evaluating a busy network.
+ * You want to evaluate the Internet quality of a busy network with many devices.

-When evaluating for minutes or hours, Out-PingStats will smartly aggregate measurements every 2 minutes so that it can easily display a few hours of data in one screen.
+When evaluating for minutes or hours, Out-PingStats will aggregate measurements without losing important details so that it can easily display a few hours of data in one screen.

-When evaluating a busy network, by e.g. pinging some well known host like google.com, 1.1.1.1 etc, you may see sporadic packet loss on an otherwise perfectly working line.
+When evaluating the Internet quality of a busy network you will typically ping some well known host like google.com, 1.1.1.1 etc.
+However some times you may see sporadic packet loss on an otherwise perfectly working line.
-I have seen these hosts droping pings and DNS query packets in many cases.
-I guess that they are throtiling  packets when many devices behind the same public IP are hitting them hard with DNS queries or pings.
+I guess that all these hosts have to throttle incoming packets.
+Thus when many devices behind the same public IP are hitting them hard with DNS queries or pings they will drop some packets.
+I have seen 3%, 5% and some times even more packet loss to well known hosts when at the same time I had zero loss to the ISP gateway and Internet servers that I own.
 Out-PingStats is immune to such problems because it queries/pings more than a dozen different hosts in parallel and smartly aggregates the response times.

-If you want to evaluate your connection to a specific host (e.g. when you want to test your ethernet/WIFI quality) you specify the host with `-Target` and maybe also set a higher ping rate (with `-PingsPerSec`).
-In this case Out-PingStats will obviously only ping the host you specified.

 ## For the impatient